PsyTeachR/ads-v1/docs/04-data.md

 ```

 ::: {.info data-latex=""}
-You don't have to line up the columns in a tribble like we did above, but it can make it easier to spot errors.
+You don't have to line up the columns in a tribble, but it can make it easier to spot errors.
 :::

 ### Writing data